Aligning Global Teams Through Agile Program Management: A Case Study – Agile Transformation

 Confidence from studying the content can also ease your nerves.
 Going into the exam well-prepared always helps.

-If worse comes to worst, and you don’t pass the exam on the first try, knowing that you can take the exam again and pass can also be a comforting feeling.
+If worst comes to worst, and you don’t pass the exam on the first try, knowing that you can retake the exam and pass can also be a comforting feeling.

 Conclusion